GregWells/3402FinalProject/README.md

    * Size: Training set consists of 30 drones, 10 warehouses, 400 product types, 1250 orders for 9396 total
 items.
 * Code submission:
    * This Kaggle challenge requires a code (notebook) submission which will process the test data set for subsequent scoring.
+This process must run completely without user intervention.

 * Output:
    * Submission file requires a specific format for each action in a space-separated ASCII file, one action per line.